intjelic/python-sfml/doc/sphinx/source/tutorials.rst

 Drawable
 --------
-To create your own drawable, just inherit a class from :class:`sf.Drawable`. ::
+To create your own drawable just inherit a class from :class:`sf.Drawable`. ::

    class MyDrawable(sf.Drawable):